LaniG/Udacity/udacity-readable/README.md

 ## Getting up and running with the App

 After cloning or Downloading the Zip file, place the extracted folder into the project directory on your machine.
-Navigate to the frontend folder [ cd frontend ] then:
+Navigate to the root folder [ cd udacity-readable ] then:

 npm install
 npm start